tamimdalwai/HeadFirstDesignPatterns/README.md

     - Defines skeleton of an algorithm
     - Lets subclasses redefine specific steps

-## 🔍 Design Principles

-### SOLID Principles
-1. **Single Responsibility Principle**
-    - A class should have only one reason to change

-2. **Open/Closed Principle**
-    - Open for extension, closed for modification

-3. **Liskov Substitution Principle**
-    - Objects should be replaceable with instances of their subtypes

-4. **Interface Segregation Principle**
-    - Many client-specific interfaces are better than one general-purpose interface

-5. **Dependency Inversion Principle**
-    - Depend on abstractions, not concrete implementations

 ## 💡 Best Practices
 - Prefer composition over inheritance